 The oldest lighthouse in Vietnam, the whitewashed tower in Vūng Tàu was built in 1862 by French colonizers.
-Sitting atop a windy road on Small Mountain visitors can access the lighthouse by taking a short hike.
-Once on top of the structure, the lighthouse provides guests with a 360-degree view of the city.
+Sitting atop a windy road on Small Mountain, visitors can access the lighthouse by taking a short hike.
+At the top, the lighthouse provides guests with a 360-degree view of the city.

 Vūng Tàu Oddities

-Read about the best things to do in Vung Tau.
+Discover even more oceanside adventures with the top things to do in Vung Tau.

 Festivals are a big deal in Vietnam as they bring people together to celebrate and embrace the country’s traditions.
 In Vūng Tàu, there are a few annual festivals that visitors and locals can enjoy.

 Nghinh Ong Festival – The most popular festival in Vūng Tàu, the Nghinh Ong Festival is held annually in August, just before the Tran Hung Dao Festival.
 Nghinh Ong celebrates the local fishermen and it is held to usher in a year of good fishing.